 Abu Bakr and 114 members of Jamaat al Muslimeen detonated a car bomb that destroyed a police station in front of Parliament.
 They then stormed into legislature and took the prime minister and his Cabinet hostage during a shooting rampage that killed 24 people.
 The rebels surrendered six days later after the government gave them amnesty, ending the only Islamic revolt in the Western Hemisphere.

 The power of Jamaat al Muslimeen has since faded, although some of its followers have been accused of participating in shootings, kidnappings and bank robberies.
-The group is largely made up of black converts to Sunni Islam.

 The government has repeatedly investigated Abu Baker on other charges, but he has never been convicted.